rmrt1n/aimer_lyrics_viz/README.md

 # Visualizing The Most Used Words in Aimer Songs

 This repo contains some visualizations of words used in Aimer songs.
-The data is scraped from [Genius.com](https://genius.com/artists/Aimer) using BeautifulSoup. data collection and cleaning
+The data is scraped from [Genius.com](https://genius.com/artists/Aimer) using BeautifulSoup.
-are done in python, while the visualizations are made with R.
+Data collection and cleaning are done in python, while the visualizations are made with R.

 ## Resources Used
 **Python Packages:**